Saifaldeen9/Saifaldeen9/README.md

-- 👋 Hi, I’m @Saifaldeen9
+- 👋 Hi, I’m @Saifaldeen10
 - 👀 I’m working in ...
-Applications Development
+Applications Development using Ruby and Rails
 - 🌱 I’m currently learning ...
 C++ & Swift
 - 💞️ I’m looking to collaborate on ...
 Java, Kotlin or C Project
 - 📫 How to reach me ... sun.dev@hotmail.com